 Flipping the page we witness Cheeky now on the beach.
 As the toothy funster progresses along the sand he swaps gags with many of his Krazy Town pals, and notices that the adult male contingent (including Teacher, Spiv and Sid the Street-Sweeper) are all in a euphoric daze.
 The reason for the ecstasy evident among the middle-aged masculine contingent of Cheeky's pals soon becomes evident…

 It’s no surprise then to find a Home Movie on the following page – we’re familiar with Oscar’s intro to this feature appearing on Cheeky’s pages in the weekly comic.
 The seaside-set film is screened over the next 2 pages, and is illustrated by the strip’s regular artist, Jack Clayton.
-As is the case in the weekly comic, there is no Home Movie title panel as there is in Cheeky Weekly (although most weekly episodes end with a banner reading, 'Cut!
+As is the case in the weekly comic, there is no Home Movie title panel (although most weekly episodes end with a banner reading, 'Cut!
 Another try at a Home Movie next week!'), but the film titles inform us that the seaside location, and thus also the site of Cheeky's holiday, is Cockleshell-on-Sea.
 The final Home Movie to appear in Cheeky Weekly was printed in the 10 June 1978 edition, not long before this Special was published.

 |Art: Jack Clayton|